McFit

 The McFIT LLC is Germany's largest fitness studio chain in terms of membership.
-Across Europe, it has more than 250 studios in Germany, Austria, Italy and Spain.
+Across Europe, it has more than 250 studios in Germany, Austria and Italy.
+The company previously also operated studios in Poland and Spain.
 McFit is a brand of the German RSG Group, whose headquarters are in Schlüsselfeld and Berlin, Germany.

 History

 McFit was founded in 1996 by Rainer Schaller.
 In the 1990s, he had the idea of opening a discount fitness studio.
 The goal was to make fitness accessible to everyone at a low monthly fee.

 The first McFit studio opened in 1997 in the Franconian university town of Würzburg in a converted industrial hall covering an area of around 700 square meters.
 In the following years, further locations opened in the Ruhr area and Berlin.
 In 2006, McFit became Germany's largest fitness studio chain in terms of number of members, with almost half a million.
 In 2007, in addition to the registered headquarters in Schlüsselfeld, another company headquarters was established in the German capital Berlin, where marketing, PR, creative and fitness were concentrated.
 In the same year McFit took over its most important competitor Fit24 in Germany.
 In 2008, the 100th studio in Germany opened in Munich, and brothers Wladimir and Vitali Klitschko promoted McFit as celebrity ambassadors over a five-year period.
 McFit became known to the broad public by sponsoring various TV formats and sporting events that were organized together with moderator Stefan Raab in German TV channel Pro7.

 McFit studio opened 2009 in Vienna.

 Starting in 2009, the brand also expanded into Austria, Italy and Spain.
 By 2011, McFit had 1,000,000 members across Europe.
 In 2014, German designer Michael Michalsky created a design concept for the so-called "Home of Fitness" studios that was intended to be reminiscent of one's own home.
 The studios exist in Germany and Austria.
 While the concept was not grown over time, it did lay the foundation for the further development of the chain.
 Michael Michalsky also served as the art director of McFit Models, a sports model agency that also belongs to the RSG Group and has its own Body Award.
 McFit Models describes itself as the largest sports model agency in Europe and recruits its models from its own studio members.
 These models are then cast mainly for sports photo campaigns and video shoots.

 With diversification of the business model and a larger international focus, McFit GmbH was renamed McFit Global Group in 2016 and thus simultaneously transformed into an umbrella for all the constituent brands.
 Additional brands such as High5 (2015) and John Reed Fitness (2016) were added, which were lived within the parent company.
 As it progressed, McFit Global Group evolved into RSG Group in 2019.
 Today, McFit has 18 sister brands in RSG Group as a result.